 Under Article 12 of the Management Regulations, the Management Company will decide, after closing the annual accounts, whether and to what extent distributions are to be made on distribution units.
-Where distribution units are concerned, the Fund intends to distribute the greater part of earnings and to make such distributions within four months after the close of the financial year.
+The Fund intends to make distributions large enough to ensure that the sub-funds have a return typical for the market and to make such distributions within four months of the financial year-end.

 Distributions may be made from income (e.g. dividends or interest income) and/or out of capital (this may include realised and unrealised net changes in the net asset value).
-Distributions from income and/or capital result in an immediate reduction in the net asset value per unit of the subfund.
+Distributions from income and/or capital result in an immediate reduction in the net asset value per unit of the sub-fund.